 Beginning in the Italian Sud Tirol, our 9-day Hut-to-Hut Hiking in the Dolomites trip will take us south along the famed high route, the Alta Via 1, through the Pragser, Tofana, and Civetta mountain groups.
 The impressiveness of the scenery and the variety of terrain along this route are matched only by the warmth and hospitality of the rifugio and hotels.
 The unusual contrasts in landscapes and curious mix of Italian and Austrian influences can only mean fantastic hiking and plenty of pasta!

-With over 20 years of experience offering hut-to-hut hiking in the Dolomites along the Alta Via 1, we invite you to join us for this exciting hut-to-hut itinerary through the Italian Alps.
+In 20 years of experience in offering hut-to-hut hiking in the Dolomites along the Alta Via 1, our enthusiasm for this route has only grown, and we invite you to join us for this exciting hut-to-hut guided trek through the Italian Alps.

 Day 1: Arrive Cortina d’Ampezzo, Italy

-The trip begins at the hotel in Cortina d’Ampezzo, Italy.
-Cortina d’Ampezzo is a classic Dolomites village nestled among the spectacular mountains of the Tofane, Cristallo, Sorapis and Antelao.
+The trip begins at the hotel in Cortina d’Ampezzo, a classic Dolomites village nestled among the spectacular mountains of the Tofane, Cristallo, Sorapis, and Antelao.
 This beautiful village has a wonderful main street lined with several shops and outdoor cafes.
-There is bus and train access from Venice.
+There is a bus and train access from Venice.
 Cortina is a great place to begin our trek.
 Welcome dinner and trip orientation.

 Day 2: Hike to Rifugio Fodara Vedla

 Morning transfer to Ra Stua.
 This pleasant hike offers our first views of the Tofane, the Croda Rossa and the Croda del Becco.
-Passing the high alpine meadows of Ra Stua, our trail switchbacks up through the larch forest before arriving at our rifugio for the night, Rifugio Fodara Vedla.
+Passing the high alpine meadows of Ra Stua, our trail switchbacks up through the larch forest before leading us to our rifugio for the night, Rifugio Fodara Vedla.
 After we arrive at the rifugio we will have time for a wonderful day hike.
 Private triple or twin rooms and shared facilities.
 Dinner and breakfast included.

 Day 3: Fodara Vedla to Rifugio Scotoni

-Getting an early start, we first descend steeply (1,380') to the valley and then hike up to Rifugio Fanes and Lago di Limo about 2 hours.
+Getting an early start, we first descend steeply (1,380') to the valley and then hike up to Rifugio Fanes and Lago di Limo, about 2 hours away.
 A spectacular 360-degree view awaits at a picnic spot at the Passo di Limo.
-The trail then opens into a lush broad valley between the rocky summits of Monte Castello, which was heavily fortified during WWI, and Piz des Cunturines (10,111').
+The trail then opens onto a lush, broad valley between the rocky summits of Monte Castello, which was heavily fortified during World War I (WWI), and Piz des Cunturines (10,111').
 The scenery and colors are stunning.
-This descent (1,500') leads down to the valley floor followed by a 40-minute climb to Rifugio Scotoni.
+This descent (1,500') leads down to the valley floor, followed by a 40-minute climb to Rifugio Scotoni.
 This small rifugio is set in a beautiful valley surrounded by the towering mountains of the Cime di Fanes.
 This small, comfortable rifugio has bunkrooms with 5 to 7 bunks in each room.
 Shared facilities.
 Dinner and breakfast included.

 Day 4: Rifugio Scotoni to Rifugio Cinque Torri

-From Scotoni we hike up through the Alpe di Lagazuoi to the Rifugio Lagazuoi (gaining 2,530′) through this vast limestone plateau.
-Surrounding us are the Punta di Fanes, the cliffs of the Lagazuoi and the massive Tofana di Rozes (10,650').
+From Scotoni we hike up through the Alpe di Lagazuoi, then through a vast limestone plateau to the Rifugio Lagazuoi (gaining 2,530′).
+Surrounding us are the Punta di Fanes, the cliffs of the Lagazuoi, and the massive Tofana di Rozes (10,650').
 The scenery just doesn't quit.
 It is big and impressive in all directions.
-Near the pass there are several World War I underground passages called galleries, which serve as memorials to the terrible fighting that took place here in 1916.
+Near the pass, there are several WWI underground passages called galleries, which serve as memorials to the terrible fighting that took place here in 1916.

-After we stop for lunch at Lagazuoi, which has a very good restaurant, we have an optional hike, which takes us down though one of these galleries.
-Our other option is to take advantage of the cable car which can bring us to the valley.
-We rejoin the hiking route and begin our final ascent (950') to the very friendly Rifugio Cinque Torri that has been run by the same family since 1936.
+After we stop for lunch at Lagazuoi, which has a very good restaurant, we have an optional hike, which takes us down through one of these galleries.
+Our other option is to take advantage of the cable car, which will bring us to the valley.
+We rejoin the hiking route and begin our final ascent (950') to the very friendly Rifugio Cinque Torri, which has been run by the same family since 1936.
 Once again, the setting for this rifugio is remarkable.
 Bunkrooms and shared facilities.
 Dinner and breakfast included.

 Day 5: Rifugio Cinque Torri to Rifugio Staulanza

-Today the trail takes us near two striking rock mountains: Averau and Nuvolao as we descend to Passo Giau.
-The trail then leads over the forcella Giau where the views of the Tofana and Monte Cavallo are inspiring, not to mention the mountains on display to the south: Monte Fromin, Cernera, Pelmo and the upswept flank of Monte Mondeval.
-The trail leads over lush alpine meadows, perhaps spotting some wild edelweiss.
-The last part of the day leads below Pelmo’s north face, (which is 3,300′ straight up to the top at 10,454′,) to our comfortable mountain rifugio at Passo Staulanza.
+Today the trail takes us near two striking rock mountains, Averau and Nuvolao, as we descend to Passo Giau.
+The trail then leads over the Forcella Giau, where the views of the Tofana and Monte Cavallo are inspiring, not to mention the mountains on display to the south: Monte Fromin, Cernera, Pelmo and the upswept flank of Monte Mondeval.
+The trail leads over lush alpine meadows, and perhaps we'll spot some wild edelweiss.
+The last part of the day leads below Pelmo’s north face (which is 3,300′ straight up to the top at 10,454′) to our comfortable mountain rifugio at Passo Staulanza.
 This is a long day.
 Small private rooms with private bathrooms.
 Dinner and breakfast included.

 Day 6: Rifugio Staulanza to Rifugio Tissi

 From Passo Staulanza, we join a popular trail and climb to the shoulder of Monte Coldai, which lies at the edge of the famous Monte Civetta (10,620').
 After stopping for a picnic lunch at Lago Coldai, we continue to the col Negro di Coldai, which looks over at the towering west face of Monte Civetta.
-This "wall of walls" extends for over 4 miles!
-About mid-way past this wall, we climb to our rifugio (7,500'), Rifugio Tissi, perched on the mountain flank looking out at the Val Civetta, down the Alleghe Valley and west to the Marmolada Glacier.
+This "wall of walls" extends for over four miles!
+About mid-way past this wall, we climb to our rifugio at 7,500'.
+Rifugio Tissi, perched on the mountain flank looking out at the Val Civetta, has views down the Alleghe Valley and west to the Marmolada Glacier.
 Bunkrooms and shared facilities.
 Dinner and breakfast included.

 Day 7: Rifugio Tissi to Rifugio Bruto Carestiato

-From the rifugio we descend to the val Civetta over the Col Rean, through beautiful, open, green meadows to the narrow valley of Val Corpassa.
+We descend from the refugio to the Val Civetta over the Col Rean, through beautiful, open, green meadows, to the narrow valley of Val Corpassa.
 Our route takes us right below the sheer rock faces of the Torre Venezia and the Torre Trieste, both rising some 2,000' feet.
 Perhaps we will see some climbers ascending these impressive towers.
-We pass by the Rifugio Vazzoler (5,656') and then ascend steeply through a dense forest to forcella de l'Orso and alongside Monte Mioazza's southern flank to Rifugio Bruto Carestiato.
+We pass by the Rifugio Vazzoler (5,656') and then ascend steeply through a dense forest to Forcella de l'Orso and alongside Monte Mioazza's southern flank to Rifugio Bruto Carestiato.
 Today’s hike includes some rugged terrain.
 We think it is one of the more varied and certainly one of the more remote hikes of the trip.
 Bunkrooms and shared facilities.
 Dinner and breakfast.

 Day 8: Rifugio Bruto Carestiato to Forno di Zoldo